Cray-HPE/docs-csm/install/index.md

 The topics in this chapter need to be done as part of an ordered procedure so are shown here with numbered topics.

-**Note**: If problems are encountered during the installation, some topics have their own troubleshooting sections, but there is also a general troubleshooting topic.
+**`Note`**: If problems are encountered during the installation, some topics have their own [troubleshooting sections found in the operations index](../operations/index.md). sections, but there is also a general troubleshooting topic.

 ## Details